-For a real life example, Zimmer still sells in the United States a knee implant, known as the Unispacer, even though Australian doctors stopped using it three years ago after registry data showed it had quickly failed in more than half the 40 patients who received it there.
+For a real-life example, Zimmer still sells in the United States a knee implant, known as the Unispacer, even though Australian doctors stopped using it three years ago after registry data showed it had quickly failed in more than half the 40 patients who received it there.

 While a national registry and more accountability would not be a panacea, it would be a great starting place.
 We have 1 million hip replacements in this country each year.
-From an economic standpoint alone – for those of your who are not moved by human suffering – wouldn’t it make sense if we monitor how well the replacements are working?
+From an economic standpoint alone – for those of you who are not moved by human suffering – wouldn’t it make sense if we monitor how well the replacements are working?

-We are investigating Zimmer Durom Cup recall claims.
+We are investigating the Zimmer Durom Cup recall claims.
 Call 800-553-8082 or click here for a free Zimmer free consultation.